anton-johansson/k8s-login/README.md

 This CLI currently assumes that your Kubernetes API is reachable on a URL that looks like this:

 ```
-http(s)://k8s.svc.<something>:6443
+http(s)://k8s.<something>:6443
 ```

-And it expects your Dex to be reachable by replacing `k8s.svc` with `dex.svc` and removing the port.
+And it expects your Dex to be reachable by replacing `://k8s.` with `://dex.` and removing the port.
 It also assumes that the OAuth2 client ID and password is as given in the example above.
 It can always be overriden with the arguments `--client-id` and `--client-secret`, but it makes the CLI a little messier to use.

 ## License